 It is also frequently diagnosed in people who have experienced or are at risk of developing a substance abuse problem.
-Depression comes in many different forms and can range from very mild to severe, often resulting in suicidal thoughts or tendencies.
+Depression comes in many forms and can range from mild to severe, often resulting in suicidal thoughts or tendencies.
 Early detection of drug addiction and depression is essential.
-If you suspect that someone you love is struggling with depression and substance abuse, talk to them about getting drug addiction help.
+If you suspect someone you love is struggling with depression and substance abuse, talk to them about getting drug addiction help.

 Addiction and depression are two of the most common mental health illnesses.
 By themselves, each disorder is a recurring and often severe illness, and both involve changes in a person’s thinking, mood, and behaviors.
 An appropriate medical professional may formally diagnose both diseases.
 When severe, both can result in suicide or death.
-If you believe that someone is showing warning signs of depression, addiction, or suicide, contact an emergency medical professional to get help now.
+If you believe someone is showing warning signs of depression, addiction, or suicide, contact an emergency medical professional to get help.
 But it’s not all doom and gloom (even when it feels like it is).
 Both depression and addiction are treatable.
 Moreover, many who suffer from one or both do recover and go on to live joyful lives.

 Depression is the leading cause of disability globally, with more than 300 million people suffering from depression.
 There are many different forms of depression, and it can be categorized as mild, moderate, or severe.
 When one experiences repeated depressive episodes, this is called a recurrent depressive disorder.
 Among others is bipolar affective disorder, a common form of depression that involves sharp mood swings.